myd7349/DisposableBase/README.md

 }
 ```

-As shown above, `DisposableBase` provides two virtual methods, `DisposeManaged` and  `DisposeUnmanaged`, to clean up managed and unmanaged resources  respectively.
+As shown above, `DisposableObject` provides two virtual methods, `DisposeManaged` and  `DisposeUnmanaged`, to clean up managed and unmanaged resources  respectively.
 You can override one or both of these methods as needed.

 The `ThrowIfDisposed` method checks whether the current object has been disposed, and if so, throws an exception.

 # Known Issues

-1. Given that C# does not support multiple inheritance of classes, if your class already includes a base class, it may not be  possible to inherit from `DisposableBase`.
-In such a case, you can use `DisposableBase` as a reference to implement the [IDisposable Interface](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable?view=net-6.0) on your own.
+1. Given that C# does not support multiple inheritance of classes, if your class already includes a base class, it may not be  possible to inherit from `DisposableObject`.
+In such a case, you can use `DisposableObject` as a reference to implement the [IDisposable Interface](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable?view=net-6.0) on your own.
 2. (Feedback is welcome.)

 # Related Projects